zhihanyang2022/zhihanyang2022.github.io/_posts/sutton_barto/2020-07-25-td-control.md

 ## Value iteration

-To motivate the TD control algorithm, it is convenient to begin with the value iteration algorithm:
+To motivate the TD control algorithm, it is convenient to begin with the value iteration algorithm (the extreme version of truncated policy iteration):

 - Initialize $$Q(s, a)$$ for all $$(s, a)$$ pairs arbitrarily except that $$Q(\text{terminal}, \cdot) = 0$$.
 - Loop through all $$(s, a)$$’s: